Charles A. Sumner: Political career

 He moved to California in 1856 and settled in San Francisco where he reported for the legislature from 1857 to 1861.
 Between the legislative sessions he was engaged in the state and county courts, in law-reporting, and general editorial duties.
 In 1860, he was involved in political campaigning for the Republican Party.

 He became editor of the Herald and Mirror in 1861.
 His opposition to the “Shafter” land bill succeeded in defeating it.

-Civil War

 During the American Civil War he was appointed, on November 26, 1862, to be captain and assistant quartermaster of United States Volunteers, and served until his resignation on March 30, 1864.

-Nevada

-He moved to Virginia City, Nevada, where he served as member of the Nevada State Senate from 1865 to 1868 and served as president pro tempore for one session.
+He moved to Virginia City, Nevada, where he served as member of the Nevada State Senate from 1864 to 1868 and served as president pro tempore for the 1867 session.
 During this time, he was twice an unsuccessful candidate for U.S. Representative.

-Return to San Francisco

 He returned to San Francisco in 1868 and became editor of the Herald where he advocated a government postal telegraph.

 He was appointed official note-taker of the city, and in 1875 and 1880 official reporter of the supreme court.